Police searching for shooting suspect in Prichard

-Investigators are using a helicopter to search for Dwayne Brewer, 60, of Kermit.
+Investigators are using a helicopter to search for Dwayne Brewer, 60, of Kermit, West Virginia.

 Brewer is said to have an extensive criminal history.